-According to the World Health Organization, stress fuels about 50% of depression cases and it is tightly connected to cardiovascular diseases, metabolic syndromes, and increased cortisol levels.
+According to the World Health Organization, stress fuels about 50% of depression cases, and it is tightly connected to cardiovascular diseases, metabolic syndromes, and increased cortisol levels.
 It is a significant problem of the 21st century and it appears that it will only get worse.
 As the lyric of Queen/David Bowie smash hit Under Pressure says: “It’s the terror of knowing what the world is about”.
-We are surrounded by the increasing number of stressors and this has turned anxiety into the second leading health problem in the western world.
-This is why so many people are turning to any conceivable, science-backed and natural stress relievers.
+The increasing number of stressors and has turned anxiety into the second leading health problem in the western world.
+This is why so many people are turning to any conceivable, science-backed, and natural stress relievers.

 In a way, PMR has been with us forever.
 The sheer method of stretching in the morning and developing disciplines like yoga actually show that we humans always intuit certain things.
 PMR is a technique of tensing and relaxing muscles in order to reduce stress.